While several methods can be employed to get rid of pests in the home, fumigation is arguably the most practical and effective.

 As the name implies, this is a type of fumigation that uses solid products such as pellets, tablets, or powders.

+Solid fumigation is arguably safer compared to liquid or gas.
 In addition, the products used tend to be more environmentally friendly.

 In most cases, solid fumigation is used outdoors to protect crops such as tea, cotton, grain, and others.
+The pests consume the solid fumigation and then die as a result, while leaving the crops intact.

 Aluminum phosphide and calcium cyanide are two common examples of solid fumigants.
 There are others that can be used as well.

-How Long After Fumigation is It Safe to Return?
+How Long After Fumigation is it Safe to Return?

 As mentioned before, depending on the type of fumigation used, it takes from 24 to 72 hours for the product to dissipate to the point where it is safe to enter the property.